 - describing how the congregation intends to make its Open & Affirming status public on its website, printed materials, and other places, and

-- affirming its support of GLAD through a financial pledge or other support;
+- affirming its support of the Disciples LGBTQ+ Alliance through a financial pledge or other support;

 - A copy of the ministry’s Open & Affirming statement;